rjrahul/rjrahul.github.io/_posts/2016-08-02-oauth-glossary.md

 comments: true
 ---

-Following are the terms which come to my mind when we talk about OAuth 2.0
+Following are the terms that come to my mind when we talk about OAuth 2.0

 * **OAuth**
   OAuth is a decentralized way of authorizing the consumer with generally no information about user known to the consuming application.
 The information that resource owner most certainly wants to protect is his/her authentication credentials.